Higher Certificate in Science - Physiology and Health Science CW106

 What follow-on study opportunities are available?

-The course provides a direct entry point to Year 3 of the BSc (Honours) Sport Rehabilitation and Athletic Therapy and BSc (Honours) Sport Science (subject to module choice and available places).
+The course provides a direct entry point to Year 3 of the BSc (Honours) Athletic Therapy, subject to module choice and available places.

 What exemptions will I receive?-

 What will I be able to do when I finish the course?